Fast and Light Alternative to Bryntum Gantt in 2026

 Pricing is probably the final decisive factor when it comes to investing in commercial JavaScript tools.

-Those who consider Bryntum Gantt for their projects should be ready to spend at least $2820 for a team of 3 developers and be aware that this is the price for a license for internal and non-commercial use only.
-However, the Bryntum website states that there is a cheaper option for single developers working in small companies.
+Those who consider Bryntum Gantt for their projects should be ready to spend at least $2820 for a team of 3 developers, and be aware that this is the price for a license for internal and non-commercial use only.
 For commercial and SaaS apps, Bryntum offers OEM licenses upon request.

-It is also worth mentioning that DHTMLX doesn’t limit the number of end-users of SaaS apps built with DHTMLX, while one has to pay more for Bryntum Gantt to scale up and cover additional end-users.
+Importantly, DHTMLX doesn’t limit the number of end-users of SaaS apps built with the library, while one has to pay more for Bryntum Gantt to scale up and cover additional end-users.

 Unlike Bryntum, DHTMLX is also available under an open-source license (GNU GPL v2).
 It has a reduced number of features compared to the paid edition.
 However, it still provides developers with a feature-packed Gantt well-suited for many non-commercial projects.